Spay & Neuter

 Anesthesia and surgery

 Your pet will be sedated and then anesthetized with a combination of anesthetic drugs and anesthetic gas (Isoflurane).
 An intravenous catheter is placed allowing for constant administration of intravenous fluids.
 Pain medications and additional sedatives are given, as needed.
 An endotracheal tube is placed to allow for the delivery of a constant supply of oxygen and anesthetic gas.
 A nurse anesthetist will continuously monitor your pet’s heart rate, ECG, oxygen levels and blood pressure.
-The neuter is performed using standard technique and protocol after your pet is carefully prepped and cleaned for the procedure.

 Your pet is monitored closely by a nurse as they are recovering from the anesthetic.
 Your pet will receive continued monitoring, vital checks, IV fluids, and further pain medication, as needed until they are discharged.